cossacklabs/themis/src/wrappers/themis/wasm/README.md

   - [How to build WasmThemis from source code][build-instructions].
   - [General documentation for Themis library on Cossack Labs Documentation Server][docserver].

+### Additional resources
+  - To get a better understanding of how to use Themis, try playing around with [Interactive Themis Server Simulator](https://docs.cossacklabs.com/simulator/interactive/).
+  - If Node.js wrapper would be a better match for your project, see [Node.js Themis](https://github.com/cossacklabs/themis/tree/master/src/wrappers/themis/jsthemis).

 <!--

-TODO: refer to simulators, code samples, and tests here
+TODO: refer code samples and tests here
 -->

 [language-guide]: https://docs.cossacklabs.com/pages/js-wasm-howto/